MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/conferencing/dial-in-conferencing-0.md

 - Any user from any location can call any dial-in access number to join a conference.

-For more information about creating a dial plan, see [Create or modify a dial plan in Skype for Business Server 2015](../../deploy-1/deploy-enterprise-voice/dial-plans.md) and[Create or modify a normalization rule in Skype for Business 2015](../../deploy-1/deploy-enterprise-voice/normalization-rules.md).
+For more information about creating a dial plan, see [Create or modify a dial plan in Skype for Business Server 2015](../../deploy-1/deploy-enterprise-voice/dial-plans.md) and [Create or modify a normalization rule in Skype for Business 2015](../../deploy-1/deploy-enterprise-voice/normalization-rules.md).

 ## Plan for conference directories